janemzwang/play-api-demo/README.md

 2. Install IDEA from https://www.jetbrains.com/idea/download/
 3. Download Activator from https://playframework.com/download
 4. Extract Activator to a location that doesn't require sudo permission to write.
 5. Add to your login profile.
-Usually, this is $HOME/.profile: export PATH=/path/to/activator-x.x.x:$PATH
+Usually, this is ~/.profile or ~/.bash_profile: export PATH=/path/to/activator-x.x.x:$PATH

     Make sure that the activator script is executable.
 If it’s not: